CEI-lab/ece3400-2018/docs/lab2.md

 #### Acoustic Team: Assemble your microphone circuit

 The basic circuit for your electret microphone is as follows.
-It is suggested that you use a 1 µF capacitor and a ~3 kΩ resistor:
+It is suggested that you use a 1 µF capacitor and a ~3 kΩ resistor:

 ![Image from Wikipedia](images/lab2_fig1.png)